allthingstalk/arduino-wifi-sdk/README.md

 ```

 - `payload.reset()` clears the message queue, so you’re sure what you’re about to send is the only thing that’s going to be sent.
 - `payload.set(value)` adds a message to queue.
+  You can add as many messages (payloads) as you like before actually sending them to AllThingsTalk.
     -  `value` is the value you want to send.
-    You can add multiple messages (payloads) before actually sending them to AllThingsTalk.
+It can be of any type.
 - `device.send(payload)` sends everything in message queue to AllThingsTalk.
+It also returns boolean **true** or **false** depending on if the message went through or not.

 # Receiving data
 ## Actuation Callbacks

 Actuation Callbacks call your functions once a message arrives from your AllThingsTalk Maker to your device on a specified asset.
-For each *Actuator* asset you have on your AllThingsTalk Maker device, you can add an actuation callback in your `setup()` function by adding `setActuationCallback("Your-Actuator-Asset-Name", YourFunction)`
+For each *Actuator* asset you have on your AllThingsTalk Maker device, you can add an actuation callback in your `setup()` function (or anywhere else if you wish) by adding `setActuationCallback("Your-Actuator-Asset-Name", YourFunction)`
 To receive data, simply create functions that utilize your desired type of data.

->Your function argument can be of any type, just make sure to match your function argument type with your *Actuator* asset type on AllThingsTalk Maker.
+- Your function argument can be of any type (SDK automatically adjusts).
+  Just make sure to match your function argument type with your *Actuator* asset type on AllThingsTalk Maker.
+- You're able to call `setActuationCallback("asset", YourFunction)` anywhere in your sketch to add a new Actuation Callback during runtime.
+- Returns boolean **true** if it was successful and **false** if it failed.
+- You can define up to 32 Actuation Callbacks.

 **Example:**